expo/expo/packages/expo-updates/README.md

 | TBD                      | `codeSigningCertificate` | `expo.modules.updates.CODE_SIGNING_CERTIFICATE`    | (none)  | ❌        |
 | TBD                      | `codeSigningMetadata`    | `expo.modules.updates.CODE_SIGNING_METADATA`       | (none)  | ❌        |

-If `codeSigningCertificate` present, enforce manifest code signing using the certificate.
+If `codeSigningCertificate` is present, `expo-updates` will enforce manifest code signing using the certificate and any metadata associated with it.
+- `codeSigningCertificate` must be a valid PEM formatted X.509 certificate with code signing extended key usage.
+- `codeSigningMetadata` (optional) must be a JSON object containing:
+    - `alg` - Algorithm used to generate manifest signature.
+Only `rsa-v1_5-sha256` is currently supported.
+    - `keyid` - Identifier for the key in `codeSigningCertificate`.
+Used to instruct signing mechanisms when signing or verifying signatures.

 ## Customizing automatic setup